uber/rides-android-sdk/samples/login-with-auth-code-demo/README.md

 a new way of authentication supported by Uber for third parties.
 Previously, we supported `auth_code` flow with oauth secret and now, we added support for pkce flow as well which does not require the third party backend to maintain the oauth secret.

+## How does Uber app return the result?
+The result success or error is set in a bundle and returned as the activity result.
+The caller needs to make sure that the app link is invoked with `startActivityForResult` api.
+Check this [android documentation](https://developer.android.com/training/basics/intents/result) for references.
+If the caller does not use this api then we will not be able to validate the signature of the caller and it would result in an error response.

 ## Uber App versions that support applink flow
 Rides - 4.482.10000+